RealtyOffer/realty-offer-frontend/src/pages/frequently-asked-questions.md

     - question: Are there any contracts that I need to sign with RealtyOffer?
       answer: >-
         No. The questionnaire we require you to e-sign is free, and is a non-binding agreement to use our service.
-It is up to you to sign your agent agreement with the agent you choose, after the criteria match and bidding process occurs.
+It is up to you to sign a binding agreement with the agent you choose, after the criteria match and bidding process occurs.
     - question: Can any agent compete for my service?
       answer: >-
         No. Only vetted and compatible licensed agents that are specialized in